jennytrini/jennytrini.github.io/_pages/about.md

 Before moving to UChicago, I was an Assistant Professor at [The Pennsylvania State University](https://www.psu.edu) and at [Arizona State University](https://www.asu.edu), where I was affiliated with the Center for Population Dynamics (sadly, now defunct).

-I was trained in sociology & demography at The University of Texas at Austin's and received my BA from [Marquette University](https://marquette.edu).
+I was trained at The University of Texas at Austin's [Sociology Department](https://liberalarts.utexas.edu/sociology/) and [Population Research Center](https://liberalarts.utexas.edu/prc/) and received my BA from [Marquette University](https://marquette.edu).